Layout Image

 Embedded FIPS Cryptography

-The Allegro Cryptography Engine (ACE) is a platform independent, high performance, resource sensitive, FIPS cryptography engine specifically engineered for the rigors of embedded computing.
+The Allegro Cryptography Engine (ACE) is a platform independent, high performance, resource sensitive, embedded FIPS Validated cryptography engine specifically engineered for the rigors of embedded computing.
 ACE enables OEM manufacturers to add sophisticated FIPS approved encryption technology to their designs and dramatically speed the development cycle.
-The ACE cryptography library is designed to meet the requirements needed for FIPS 140-2 validation.
+The ACE cryptography library is designed to meet the requirements needed for FIPS validation.

 ACE

 Embedded systems are appearing in virtually all industries with the capability to communicate independently.
-The rapid adoption and deployment of modern communication technologies has enabled new applications in healthcare, military applications, energy management, consumer devices and many other areas.
+The rapid adoption and deployment of modern communication technologies have enabled new applications in healthcare, military applications, energy management, consumer devices and many other areas.
 With these capabilities, comes the need for embedded device security.
 Any network-enabled device must be considered as a potential target for malicious intent.
 Encryption of sensitive data while in motion or at rest is a key component to thwarting malicious attacks and reducing risk.

+ACE is a cryptographic library module for embedded computing systems that provides validated software implementations of FIPS-approved algorithms for the calculation of message digests, digital signature creation and verification, bulk encryption and decryption, key generation and key exchange.
+Used stand-alone or pre-integrated with Allegro’s Secure IoT Suite, ACE provides CAVP validated implementations of sophisticated FIPS approved encryption algorithms for use in embedded systems.
 In 2005, the National Security Agency (NSA) defined a set of cryptographic algorithms that when used together, are the preferred method for assuring the security and integrity of information passed over public networks such as the Internet.
 Today, Suite B is globally recognized as an advanced standard for cryptography that defines algorithms and strengths for encryption, hashing, calculating digital signatures and key exchange.
 ACE includes a platform independent, CAVP validated implementation of the NSA Suite B defined suite of cryptographic algorithms.
 ACE is delivered as ANSI C source.

 ACE – FIPS Mode